 - The platform caters to both internal and external audiences.

-- Rich video sharing options such as share to a group, via a link, to external and internal audience and others.
+- Rich video sharing options – share to the entire world on social media platforms, to certain groups, via a link, to an external and internal audience and others

 Read More | 6 ways to share your videos